enzosaracen/ptpatch/README.md

 the programs's base address (since we start at linker code and extracting base from memory would require nontrivial parsing of the stack).

 ## TODO
-- Avoid memory leaks with collisions in the syscall entry pid hash table after processes exit
+- Find a better way to differentiate syscall entry/exit, global pid hash table can cause memory leaks if processes don't properly detach